A Guide to Using Ethnography in Qualitative Research

 Complimenting the aim of establishing the research in the natural environment, the researcher typically immerses themselves in the lives and culture of others.
 Traditionally, the distant presence of the researcher was (and in some ways continues to be) an integral, yet sensitive characteristic of ethnographic designs.
 Like any human-centric research, there is always the possibility of bias.
 In the case of ethnography, observation biases can arise.
 A product user may subconsciously adjust their use habits for example.
 As researchers, designers, and innovators, our aim is to reach the closest version of the truth.
 The evolving landscape we live in today helps minimise observation biases.
 With the use of digital, online, and mobile ethnography platforms, the customer is empowered.
 This sense of empowerment enables the participant to document and describe their true feelings and opinions that may not be uncovered through an one-to-one interview technique.

-3. Everything in Context
+3. Research everything in Context

 When it comes to discovering unmet customer needs and innovation opportunities, there’s no substitute for in-the-moment, in-context observation for making meaning out of the complex weave of emotion and rationality that drives consumer behaviour.